Here’s the thing—

 You might have a natural talent for connecting with people, but an outstanding CSM will actively strive to maintain and manage customer relationships.
 This is the only way a CSM can gain trust from a client, so a client knows that the CSM always has their best interest in mind.

 Last, but far from least, a successful CSM will always be an effective communicator because communication skills are at the heart of all the skills described above.
 Clear communication allows you and your customers to be on the same page throughout the whole customer journey.

 Wondering what skills are required to provide great customer service?
-Read our article about over 25 top customer service skills.
+Read our article about 17 top customer service skills.

 How to become a customer success manager?

 Let’s have a look at what it takes to become a successful customer success manager.

 When it comes to customer success manager’s qualifications, there are a few requirements that have to be met, so if you plan to tailor your CV and apply for the role, have this in mind:

 - Education: according to Software Advice, most companies will look for a bachelor’s degree in a business-related field, but academic education doesn’t count as much as experience in the customer-facing field.